U.S. Route 50 in Colorado: Western Slope

 The highway is a four-lane expressway from the Utah border to the eastern boundary of Montrose except for surface streets in the towns of Grand Junction, Delta and Montrose.
 From Montrose east to the Kansas border it is primarily a two-lane highway with only short stretches of four-lane highway.
-The upgrade of the last segment of highway between Utah and Montrose was completed in January 2005.
-The first 94 mi of route 50 is four-lane highway.
-Of the remaining 375 mi, only about 90 mi had been upgraded to four lanes as of 2012, primarily around larger towns.
+The widening of the last segment of the highway between Utah and Montrose was completed in January 2005.
+The first 94 mi of route 50 is a four-lane highway.
+Of the remaining 375 mi, only about 90 mi had been widened to four lanes as of 2012, primarily around larger towns.

 About ten miles east of Montrose, the highway intersects SH 347.
 This 5.2 mi highway provides access to the Black Canyon of the Gunnison National Park.
 Highway 50 then passes over Cerro Summit, about 8000 ft, descends to the small community of Cimarron on the Cimarron River and ascends again to Blue Mesa Summit, 8704 ft, before dropping into Blue Creek Canyon.
 3 mi north of the stream crossing, where Blue Creek empties into the Gunnison River, is the Curecanti Needle, a striking rock formation that is the symbol of the now defunct Denver & Rio Grande Western Railroad.
 The needle is now accessible only by boat since the abandoned railroad line was flooded by Morrow Point Lake, formed by the completion of the Crystal Dam in 1976.
 U.S. Highway 50 rises again over a third low pass before reaching State Highway 92.
 A short distance north of the intersection, highway 92 crosses the Blue Mesa Dam which forms Blue Mesa Reservoir, the largest body of water in the state of Colorado.
 Highway 50 crosses the reservoir at Middle Bridge, intersects State Highway 149 near the east end of the reservoir and continues into the town of Gunnison, home of Western Colorado University.

 East of Gunnison the highway intersects with State Highway 114, passes through the communities of Parlin and Sargents and then ascends to Monarch Pass (elevation 11312 ft) on the continental divide.
 Monarch Pass is the highest point on the entire length of U.S. 50.